Cox reduction and confidence sets of models: a theoretical elucidation: Introduction

-Motivation for Cox reduction comes from Bradford Hill's \cite{BradfordHill1965} discussion of the circumstances under which an effect obtained in an observational study is relatively likely to have a causal interpretation.
+While inspiration came from \cite{yates1936}, motivation for Cox reduction is from Bradford Hill's \cite{BradfordHill1965} discussion of the circumstances under which an effect obtained in an observational study is relatively likely to have a causal interpretation.
 Such conditions include that the effect is reproduced in independent studies and behaves appropriately when the potential cause is applied, removed and then reinstated \cite{cox1992}.
 See \cite[][p.165--6]{CoxDonnelly} for further discussion.
-Cox reduction analyses variables alongside different sets of companion variables and those whose apparent effects are not explained away by other variables are retained for more detailed joint analysis.
-For a different approach with a somewhat similar motivation, see \cite{li2021}.
+These aspects point to Cox reduction as at least a broadly appropriate approach for an initial phase of analysis, to be considered alongside some more established procedures such as marginal screening or penalised regression.
+We will show in Section \ref{sec:confSet} that the set of variables retained by Cox reduction is better suited than some other reduction strategies for assessment of models in the second phase.
+A further motivation for theoretical elucidation is that the procedure appears to be in use, as indicated by the download logs for the R package \texttt{HCmodelSets} \cite{hhh}.
+Some published applications of Cox reduction include \cite{rubin}, \cite{CK3}, \cite{CK2}, \cite{CK1}.

-A practical advantage of Cox reduction is the reassurance it offers, through rerandomisation of the variable indices in the cube, over the security or otherwise of the conclusions.
-In particular, unstable sets $\hat{\mathcal{S}}$ point to fragility of the method on the data at hand and thereby guide the choice of tuning parameters.
+Among the most relevant procedures proposed elsewhere in the high-dimensional literature is the multi-environment knockoff filter discussed by \cite{li2021}, although this generally comes with a different type of theoretical guarantee.
+The confidence set of \cite{battey2017} identifies a number of models that are by definition statistically indistinguishable, whereas the knockoff procedure returns a single model with a control on the false discovery rate \cite{barber2015, candes2018}.